-Several papers investigate the relation between mean annual precipitation and elevation (e.g. Basist et al., 1994; Harris et al., 1996; Guan et al., 2005), typically finding significant increasing relations between the two.
-A common belief that precipitation amounts increase with elevation has then formed, so that mountainous environment is commonly thought to be subject to more intense and frequent precipitation events.
+Several papers investigate the relation between mean annual precipitation and elevation (e.g., Basist et al., 1994; Harris et al., 1996; Guan et al., 2005), typically finding significant increasing relations between the two.
+A common belief that precipitation amounts increase with elevation has then formed, so that the doi:10.1016/j.pce.2009.01.001 mountainous environment is commonly believed to be prone to more intense and frequent precipitation events.